Justin's life changes forever when a fugitive in time checks in to his hotel.

 He stretched, padded over to the courtesy coffee bar, and poured himself a cup, dosing it with a generous heap of sugar and creamer.
 It was going to be a long night.

 An uncertain time later, a fist pounding on the front desk bell startled him awake.
-His head throbbed and it felt like someone had swabbed his mouth with cotton.
+He jerked his head up from the desk and twisted a crick out of his neck.
+His head throbbed, and it felt like someone had swabbed his mouth with cotton.
 Stale, coffee-soaked cotton.
 He blinked grainy eyes at the woman scowling at him from the other side of the counter.
 "I'm so sorry, ma'am.
 How can I help you?"
 He clambered to his feet on uncertain legs.
 God, he needed to get more sleep.

 "The man I'm looking for is about five-six, bald, and speaks with an accent.
 Sound familiar?"